-Concurrently with the closing of this offering, New Mountain Guardian will sell shares of its common stock to certain executives and employees of, and other individuals affiliated with, New Mountain in a separate private placement at the initial public offering price per share, before taking into account the underwriting discounts and commissions.
+Concurrently with the closing of this offering, New Mountain Guardian will sell shares of its common stock to certain executives and employees of, and other individuals affiliated with, New Mountain in a separate private placement at the initial public offering price per share.
 New Mountain Guardian will receive the full proceeds of \$ million from the sale of these shares, and no underwriting discounts or commissions will be paid in respect of these shares.

-Common Stock to be Outstanding After this Offering shares (including shares purchased in the concurrent private placement), excluding shares of common stock issuable pursuant to the option to purchase additional shares granted to the underwriters.
-Guardian Partners will hold shares of New Mountain Guardian's common stock following the completion of this offering.
+Common Stock to be Outstanding After this Offering shares (including shares purchased in the concurrent private placement and shares New Mountain Guardian Partners, L.P. will receive in connection with this offering), excluding shares of common stock issuable pursuant to the option to purchase additional shares granted to the underwriters.